5 stars

 How We Can Help

 At Sobirovs Law Firm, we specialize in Canadian business immigration.
-We have been closely monitoring the development of this category since IRCC opened public consultations in August 2025, and we submitted our own detailed recommendations to IRCC on how the senior managers stream should be designed.
+We have been tracking the Express Entry Senior Managers Category since IRCC opened public consultations in August 2025, and we submitted formal recommendations to IRCC on how the senior managers stream should be designed — a practitioner perspective now reflected in the launched category.

-If you are a senior executive working in Canada and want to explore whether this new pathway applies to you, we can help you assess your eligibility, prepare your Express Entry profile, and build a strong application.
+If you are a senior executive working in Canada and want to explore whether this new pathway fits your immigration journey, we can help you assess your eligibility, position your primary occupation correctly inside the Express Entry pool, prepare your profile, and build an application capable of holding up under IRCC scrutiny.

 About the Author